Wafic Saïd: Saïd Foundation

 The Karim Rida Saïd Foundation was established in 1982 by Wafic and Rosemary Saïd in memory of their son.
 It was renamed the Saïd Foundation in 2008.
-It is an English charity.
+It is registered in England under Charity number 1073096.

 Since 1984, the Scholarships Programme has offered scholarships and training opportunities for talented young Syrians, Jordanians, Lebanese and Palestinians, mainly to study in the UK, to enable them to acquire skills that will bring benefits to others in their countries of origin.
-To date the Foundation has funded scholarships for almost 900 students from these countries.
+To date, the Foundation has funded scholarships for almost 900 students from these countries.

 In 1993 the Foundation established the Child Development Programme (CDP) with the aim of supporting Jordanian, Lebanese and Palestinian community-based organisations to develop and deliver good quality and sustainable care services for disabled children and education in areas of greatest need.
 The CDP has funded more than 250 project grants since its start, reaching tens of thousands of children.

 In 1996, the Foundation established the first Disability Programme in Syria, opening an office in 2001 to directly implement the Programme.
 The office became a locally registered charity in Syria in 2012, the Saïd Foundation for Development.
-The programme worked to strengthen the professional capacity of disability practitioners and organisations, raising awareness of disability, developing a cadre of national trainers in disability-related fields and supporting or providing services for children with disabilities (and their families) especially in marginalised communities.
+The programme worked to strengthen the professional capacity of disability practitioners and organisations, raising awareness of disability, developing a cadre of national trainers in disability-related fields and supporting or providing services for children with disabilities (and their families), especially in marginalised communities.

 Due to the current turmoil in Syria, since late 2011 the Saïd Foundation has been providing support for non-political organisations that are delivering emergency humanitarian assistance, including shelters, medical care and schooling, to Syrians most affected by the crisis, whether refugees in Lebanon and Jordan or internally displaced within Syria itself.
 It has pledged over US$1.8 million to the UN Refugee Agency (UNHCR) for university scholarships for Syrian refugees in Jordan and Lebanon.

 The Saïd Foundation also supports the Saïd Business School at the University of Oxford.